New Manufacturing Study Reveals Top Industry Challenges

 Specifically, at 2:27 in the video, John discusses how manufacturers are investing in the digital space, which presents an exciting new opportunity for revenue growth.

 Interested in learning how your sales team compares?
-Sign up for a study briefing with one of our Manufacturing practice leaders today.
+Contact our Manufacturing practice leaders today.